Armed Forces Day started out in 2006 as Veterans Day to ensure the contribution of veterans was never forgotten.

 How many people are in the Reserve Forces?

-At 1 October 2019, there were 32,760 personnel in the Reserve Forces across the three Services, including all those serving on the various commitment types outlined above.
-Source: Gov.uk Defence in Numbers 2019
+At April 2021, there were 32,700 personnel in the Reserve Forces across the three Services, including all those serving on the various commitment types outlined above.
+Source: Quarterly Service Personnel statistics April 2021 on gov.uk

 In East Anglia, there are roughly about 2,500 reservists training on our counties, with some people living in East Anglia but travelling outside the region to train in a unit of their choice (For example, the Military Working Dogs unit in Rutland).